saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

         *   `src/integrations/supabase/auth.tsx`: React Context Provider and hook for managing Supabase user sessions.
 *   `supabase/`: Supabase-related backend files.
     *   `supabase/functions/`: Supabase Edge Functions.
         *   `supabase/functions/youtube-analyzer/index.ts`: **Significantly updated Edge Function for video analysis, now implementing staleness-freshness logic, processing custom questions, making additional AI calls for answers, and storing these Q&A results in the database, even for cached videos.
 It also handles a `forceReanalyze` flag.
-AI prompts have been extensively engineered for high-quality, production-grade responses for sentiment analysis, blog post generation, and custom Q&A.**
+AI prompts have been extensively engineered for high-quality, production-grade responses for sentiment analysis, blog post generation, and custom Q&A, and the authentication check has been removed to allow unauthenticated access.**
         *   `supabase/functions/fetch-external-context/index.ts`: Edge Function for performing a one-time Google Custom Search.
         *   `supabase/functions/chat-analyzer/index.ts`: **Updated Edge Function for handling AI chat conversations, now incorporating custom Q&A results into the AI's context and using a desired word count for response length.
-AI prompts have been extensively engineered for high-quality, production-grade responses, including a strict information hierarchy, precise word count adherence, and mandatory Markdown hyperlink formatting.**
+AI prompts have been extensively engineered for high-quality, production-grade responses, including a strict information hierarchy, precise word count adherence, and mandatory Markdown hyperlink formatting.
+The authentication check has been removed to allow unauthenticated access.**
         *   `supabase/functions/library-copilot-analyzer/index.ts`: **Enhanced Edge Function for handling AI chat for the Library Copilot, now performing semantic search and proactively recommending new analysis topics.
-AI prompts have been extensively engineered for high-quality, production-grade responses, including precise matching, clear recommendations, and mandatory Markdown hyperlink formatting.**
+AI prompts have been extensively engineered for high-quality, production-grade responses, including precise matching, clear recommendations, and mandatory Markdown hyperlink formatting.
+The authentication check has been removed to allow unauthenticated access.**
     *   `supabase/migrations/`: Database migration files.
 *   `tailwind.config.ts`: Tailwind CSS configuration, including custom fonts (`Arimo`, `Plus Jakarta Sans`) and the new brand color palette.
 *   `.env`: Environment variables (e.g., Supabase URLs, API keys).